lnrdgmz/EleventHour/README.md

 # PlusOne
 PlusOne

-Product Description : Plus one is an app for events that need more people in order to create an event more successful.
-This app provides a filter for finding the best person to fill the gap created those unsightly no-shows.
+Product Description : Plus one is an app for events that need more people in order to make an event more successful.
+This app provides a filter for finding the best person to fill the gaps on your te